 Train is a popular mode of transport in Croatia, although the train network isn’t that extensive – trains in Croatia generally feature most within the country’s interior, and far less so along the coast.
-Zagreb is, of course, the central hub of the train network, and within Croatia there’s a high frequency of routes to and from the capital.
+Zagreb is the central hub of the train network, and within Croatia there’s a high frequency of routes to and from the capital.
 The two most useful coastal destinations connected to Zagreb by train are Rijeka and Split.

 In comparison with Western Europe, tickets are inexpensive.
 There have also been upgrades of some of the track in recent years to improve journey times; for example, on the Zagreb to Split route and in areas just outside Zagreb as well.

 Funnily enough, the upgrade of Croatia’s road system and the construction of motorways over the last few decades has seen some train services reduced in frequency, as journey times by road have also been reduced!
 For example, the Zagreb – Rijeka train route, previously one of the busiest, has suffered in popularity as the relatively new motorway has reduced bus journey times to only 2 and 1/2 hours – the train takes 4 hours.

 Overall, you will probably have more more options in Croatia if travelling by bus as the bus network is far more extensive.
 This is certainly the case if you are intending to travel along the coastline for there are hardly any routes along it – alternatively, for a much more leisurely option in this case, take a ferry.

 One more thing – to answer one of the more frequent questions that we receive, there are no train services to Dubrovnik!
 (The town does not have a train station.)

 Trains in Croatia – Ticket prices

 Here are the journey times for the more popular train routes in Croatia.
 (Ticket prices shown are all for second-class travel.)

 |Zagreb||Split||€15 – €27||6.5 hours or 8.5 mins depending on the train|